Ubuntu Budgie is one of the few Linux distros to offer integration of a Budgie desktop-only edition, other than Solus OS, whose developers created it.

 Users of an existing Zesty version automatically receive the newest releases when they run software updates.
 This is a review of the point release posted earlier this month.

 This release places a predefined set of applications on the Plank by default.
-In Budgie, Plank is a dock-like utility that gives you quick-launch capability for a set of core applications.
+In Budgie, Plank is a dock-like utility that gives you the quick-launch capability for a set of core applications.
 Previously, Plank apps were determined randomly at installation.

 This release also adds numerous style and theme improvements, along with application updates.